Some candidates may find it tough to prepare NEET PG 2026 at home a tough task. Read the article to know how it can be done and start preparing.

 Satellite lectures for difficult topics

 You may come across topics that are difficult to understand and you may have doubts with respect to them.
-Refer to the online video tutorials for these topics.
-If you do not have access to the internet, seek help from an expert to clarify these doubts.
+For such topics, you can ether refer to the online video tutorials or you can also seek experts' help for clearing your doubts.
+For video tutorials, you must have a good internet connection.

 Regular revision